-The Girl is nominated for 4 Baftas at this weekend’s TV awards.
+The Girl is up for 6 Emmys broadcast on Sunday 22nd September.
 Here are 10 good reasons why we think it shouldn’t win.

-- Crew members from The Birds and Marnie who were interviewed for the TV drama, Rita Riggs and Jim Brown’s widow, deny the sensationalist portrayal of Hitchcock.
-Other crew members who were not interviewed – Virginia Darcy, Lois Thurman, Hilton Green and actress Louise Latham – have also spoken out against the drama.
+- Crew members from The Birds and Marnie who were interviewed for the TV drama, Rita Riggs and Jim Brown all deny the sensationalist portrayal of Hitchcock.
+Other crew members who were not interviewed – Virginia Darcy, Jerry Adler, Lois Thurman, Hilton Green and actress Louise Latham – have also spoken out against the drama.

 - The depiction of the telephone booth and attic filming is contradicted by the production archives at the Margaret Herrick Library and also on-set witnesses Virginia Darcy, Rita Riggs and Lois Thurman.

 - Production was not shut down after the infamous filming of the bird attack in the attic.
 Co-star Veronica Cartwright confirms that they carried on filming while the leading lady recovered.
 Production records also show that the movie’s secretary Suzanne Gauthier reported she wasn’t harmed but needed three work days of rest, returning on Thursday 7th June 1962 to film the sand dune scene.